vinccenttt/gsap-aseq/README.md

 ```

 **If you are using [D3.js](https://d3js.org/) make sure you embed D3 before!**
-Alll available functions and classes can now be accessed globally via the object **aseq**.
+All available functions and classes can now be accessed globally via the object **aseq**.

 <br/>